Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/standard.md

     This page is a [stub][wikipedia-stubs].
     You can help by [expanding it][contributing]

-!!! info "User skill level"
+!!! info "User experience"
     This guide is written assuming the user has absolutely zero Vapoursynth or Python experience and is starting fresh,
-    as many Vapoursynth users are not programmers.
-    If you are looking for the quickstart guide, you can find it [here][quickstart].
+    as will be the case for most users.
+    If you're already semi-experienced,
+    you may want the [quickstart guide][quickstart] instead.

 This page explains how to install both VapourSynth and JET, as well as how to set up your code editor and previewer.